shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 He went into the changing rooms with a pile of clothes and tried them on one at a time.

-He came out first in an azura blue tuxedo with studded leather.
+He came out first in an azure blue tuxedo with studded leather.

 “Dashing!”
 Miko clapped.